newclarity/sunrise/README.md

 1. Use version control so can't store form and field definitions in the database,
 2. Appreciate a solution with a minimal, clean and highly consistent API,
-3. Want a solution whose major architectural focus was performance, and
+3. Want a solution whose major architectural focus was performance,
-4. Need a fully extensible OOP-based solution that won't box them in.
+4. Need a fully extensible OOP-based solution that won't box them in, and
+5. Sunrise was not released for the purpose of upselling you to a Pro version.
+It's free-as-in-beer open-source all the way.

 While other solutions may address some of these points we are unaware of any others that address them add besides Sunrise.